 Similar to what I wrote in this space not too long ago, Wolfe disparages some of the local news media.
 He describes the hourly newscast on what he sarcastically calls “Las Vegas’ finest radio station, KORK” (now KBAD, with an all-sports format).
 It seems KORK branded its journalism as “Action Checkpoint News,” festooned with “a series of electronic wheeps out on that far edge of sound where only quadrupeds can hear,” followed by a one-sentence news bulletin and then “Urp!
 Wheep!
 Lulu!”

-Besides the Flamingo and the Dunes, other casinos Wolfe mentions includes the Stardust, the Hacienda, the Tropicana, the New Frontier, the Silver Slipper and the Desert Inn.
+Besides the Flamingo and the Dunes, other casinos Wolfe mentions include the Stardust, the Hacienda, the Tropicana, the New Frontier, the Silver Slipper and the Desert Inn.
 All but the Flamingo and the Tropicana are history, demolished and replaced (in most cases) by something grander (and certainly higher).
 Wolfe’s prose with the 57 hernias has lasted a lot longer.